shwethaj1104/AWS_study_material/EC2 Image Builder.md

 ____________________________
 Distributions settings -> Either default / (New one -> and assign to various regions) -> Create pipeline
 _____________________________
-Once it is craeted -> Tested- distributes launch an instance and connect via available AMI- select your AMI- and connect to the instance- you now have your instance up and running
+Once it is craeted -> Tested -> distributes launch an instance and connect via available AMI- select your AMI- and connect to the instance- you now have your instance up and running